Skellinghoff/p1JarodWellinghoff/README.md

 3. Close door
 4. Enter desired amount of cook time
 5. Hit Start
-6a.
-Wait for timer to go off
+6. a.Wait for timer to go off
-6b.
+6. b.
 Hit "Add 30 Seconds" to add more cook time